 U.S. vehicle registrations

 Second only to China, the United States is one of the world’s largest automobile markets based on the number of new car registrations, with around 17.55 million new light vehicle registrations in 2016.
-However, of the 68.6 million passenger cars produced worldwide in 2015, only 4.16 million were produced in the U.S.
+However, of the 68.6 million passenger cars produced worldwide in 2016, less than four million automobiles were produced in the U.S.

 The leading car manufacturers overall in the United States include the Detroit Big Three automakers: General Motors, Ford and Chrysler; today, Chrysler is fully owned by Fiat though.
-With respect to car brands, the Ford brand clocked in at number one in 2015, selling around 2.5 million vehicles in the United States alone.
-The brand's holding company is the Ford Motor Company was founded by Henry Ford in 1903 in Dearborn, Michigan.
+With respect to car brands, the Ford brand clocked in at number one in 2016, selling around 2.5 million vehicles in the United States alone.
+The brand's holding company is the Ford Motor Company; it was founded by Henry Ford in 1903 in Dearborn, Michigan.
 The company pioneered in large-scale car manufacturing and introduced production methods such as the assembly line.
-Ford is one of the world’s largest automobile manufacturers, with 2015 revenue of just under 150 billion US dollars.
+Ford is one of the world’s largest automobile manufacturers, with 2016 revenue of just under 152 billion U.S. dollars.